lucasresck/Discrete-Mathematics/README.md

 # Discrete-Mathematics
-Classroom and assignments codes for Discrete Mathematics.
+Classroom and assignments codes for Discrete Mathematics, in Applied Mathematics course at Getulio Vargas Foundation.